mongodb/docs/source/includes/facts/opsmgr-windows-stops-4.4.rst

-- Support for running |onprem| on the Windows platform ends with the 4.4 series.
+- Support for running |onprem| on the Windows platform ends after the 4.4 series.

 - Future releases of |onprem| still support managing MongoDB